deep-sea-tactics/robot/docs/TOOLING.md

 ## Controller Broadcast (keeping)

 The `/server` module handles getting native controller input from the host operating system and relays them to conneted nodes.
+Using `node-hid`, it can read and parse the data directly from the controller for minimum latency.

 ## Timer (discuss)